dgnppr/running-with/docs/tech/README.md

 ### Infrastructure

-- Even though I use the container, I decided to use ec2 instead of the fargate due to the cost.
-- For the sake of management issue, decided EC2 With elastic beanstalk
+- For the sake of management issue, decided ECS with fargate not EKS.